Hari31416/ReVision/How_to_Use.md

   - `adamax`: The Adamax optimizer.
 - `--expand_summary`: A boolean value.
 If set to `True`, the summary of the model will be expanded if possible.

+The `generative` subfolder has some implementation related to generative models and `detection` has some implementation related to object detection.
+See the `Notes` folder to see how to use them.

 ### `Notes` Folder

 The `Notes` folder contains the notes for each architecture.
 The notes are written in markdown format where the file name is the name of the architecture.
 For example, if you want to read the notes for the LeNet architecture, read the `LeNet.md` file in the `Notes` folder.